Tara Westover is the youngest of seven children born to Val and LaRee Westover. She was born in the small farming community of Clifton, Idaho in 1986.

 Tara has always been a social butterfly and was involved in her community from a very young age.
-Tara was educated at home by her mother who sacrificed much for her children.
+Tara was educated at home by her mother untill she attended BYU, graduating at 21.
 Five of LaRee’s seven children attended college and 3 (including Tara) have earned doctorate degrees.

 One of Tara's many talents is her vocal ability.
 LaRee noticed at an early age that Tara loved to sing.
 A vocal teacher was found and Tara's musical talent began to flourish.
 It was a 45-minute drive each way once a week to meet with the voice teacher.
 This became cherished one on one time for Mother and daughter.
 Tara loved her teacher Penny Karen who is an amazing teacher and mentor.